dgraeber/seed-farmer/docs_v2/docs/concepts/index.md

 A **module** is the fundamental deployable unit:

-- Contains Infrastructure as Code (CDK, CloudFormation, Terraform, etc.)
+- Contains Infrastructure as Code
 - Can be deployed multiple times with different configurations
 - Exports metadata for consumption by dependent modules
-- Defined by `deployspec.yaml` and module manifests

 ![Project Definition](../static/project-definition_transparent.png)